This page contains guidelines on funding use for applicants, funding recipients and sites of research.

 Additional grant (i.e. compensation)

-A project may be granted additional funding on the basis of a researcher’s maternity leave or long-term illness.
-You can apply for this change in any funding opportunities that follow the additional cost model (e.g. funding for research post as Academy Professor, funding for research post as Academy Research Fellow).
+A project may be granted additional funding on the basis of a project researcher’s maternity leave or long-term illness.
+This is possible in funding opportunities that follow the additional cost model (e.g. funding for research post as Academy Professor, funding for research post as Academy Research Fellow).